This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Anxiety in the face of the unknown: Tips for coping with stress, fear and uncertainty

-Fears surrounding COVID-19 can take an emotional toll, especially if you're already living with an anxiety disorder.
+Fears surrounding COVID-19 can take an emotional toll, especially if you are already living with an anxiety disorder.

 But don't feel helpless.
-I am going to give you a series of tips that can help you overcome this stressful moment for which no one was prepared.
+I am going to give you a series of tips that can help you overcome this stressful moment that no one was prepared for.

 Understanding your anxiety

-Being in the midst of a global pandemic, with cities and even entire countries shut down, is a terrifying sight.
+Being in the middle of a global pandemic, with cities and even entire countries shutting down, is a terrifying prospect.

 Many of us are already in areas that have been affected by the coronavirus.
 And we all wonder when we see the headlines: what will happen next?

-For many people, the uncertainty surrounding the coronavirus is the hardest thing to deal with.
+For many people, the uncertainty surrounding the coronavirus is the most difficult thing to deal with.

 Because no one knows for sure how it will be affected or how bad things could get.
-And that makes it all too easy to catastrophize the picture into overwhelming fear and panic.
+And that makes it all too easy to catastrophize the outlook into overwhelming fear and panic.

-But there are many things that you can do, of course, to control anxiety and fears.
+But there are many things you can do, right now, to control anxiety and fears.

 1. Stay informed, but don't obsessively check the news

-It is vital to stay informed, particularly about what is happening in your community, to follow recommended safety precautions and do your bit to slow the spread of the virus.
+It is vital to stay informed, particularly about what is happening in your community, to follow recommended safety precautions and do your part to slow the spread of the virus.

-But there is a lot of misinformation, as well as sensational coverage that feeds fear.
+But there is a lot of misinformation, as well as sensational coverage, that fuels fear.

 Therefore, it is important to discern what you read and watch.

-• Stick to reliable sources: The Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO) and local public health authorities can offer you official data and ensure that you are accessing quality information.
+- Stick to reliable sources: The Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and local public health authorities can provide you with official data and ensure that you are accessing quality information.

-• Limit how often you check for updates: Constant monitoring of the news and social media can quickly become compulsive and self-defeating, fueling anxiety rather than alleviating it.
+- Limit how often you check for updates: Constantly monitoring the news and social media can quickly become compulsive and counterproductive, fueling anxiety rather than alleviating it.

 The limit is different for everyone, so pay attention to how you feel and adjust accordingly.

-• Stay away from the media if you start to feel overwhelmed: If anxiety is an ongoing problem, consider limiting your media consumption to a specific time period and time of day.
-For example, thirty minutes each night at 7:00 p.m.
+- Stay away from media if you start to feel overwhelmed: If anxiety is an ongoing problem, consider limiting media consumption to a specific time period and time of day.
+For example, thirty minutes every night at 7:00 p.m.

-• Ask someone you trust to share important updates – If you feel better avoiding media altogether, ask someone you trust to pass on updates you need to know about.
+- Ask someone you trust to share important updates : If you feel better avoiding the media altogether, ask someone you trust to pass along the updates you need to know.

-• Be careful what you share – we all need to do our part to avoid spreading rumors and creating unnecessary panic.
+- Be careful what you share – we must all do our part to avoid spreading rumors and creating unnecessary panic.

-Do your best to verify the information before transmitting it.
-Snopes' Coronavirus Collection is a good starting point.
+Do your best to verify information before transmitting it.
+Snopes' Coronavirus collection is a good starting point.

 2. Focus on the things you can control

-In this time of mass upheaval, many things are out of your control, including how long the pandemic lasts, how other people behave, and what will happen in your community.
+In this time of mass unrest, there are many things out of your control, including how long the pandemic lasts, how other people behave, and what will happen in your community.

-This is a difficult thing to accept and many respond by endlessly searching the internet for the answers and thinking about the different scenarios that could happen.
+It is a difficult thing to accept and many respond by endlessly searching the Internet for answers and thinking about the different scenarios that could happen.

-If you are gripped by the fear of what might happen, try shifting your focus to the things you can control.
+If you're gripped by fear of what might happen, try shifting your focus to the things you can control.

-For example, you have no way to act on how serious the coronavirus outbreak is in your city or town.
-But you can take steps to reduce your personal risk or avoid unknowingly spreading it to others:
+For example, you have no way of acting on how serious the coronavirus outbreak is in your city or town.
+But you can take steps to reduce your personal risk or avoid spreading it to others unknowingly:

-• Stay 2 meters away from others when you are away from home.
+- Stay 2 meters away from others when you are out and about.

 3. Plan what you can

-It's natural to be concerned about what might happen if your workplace closes, your kids stay home, you or someone you love gets sick, or you have to quarantine.
+It's natural to be worried about what might happen if your workplace closes, your children have to stay home, you or someone you love gets sick, or you have to quarantine.

 While you can think about these possibilities, being proactive helps alleviate at least some of the anxiety.

-• Write down any specific concerns you have about how the coronavirus may disrupt your life.
+- Write down specific concerns you have about how the coronavirus may disrupt your life.
 If you start to feel overwhelmed, take a break.

-• Focus on concrete situations that you can resolve or change, rather than circumstances outside of your control.
+- Focus on concrete situations that you can solve or change, rather than circumstances beyond your control.

-4. How to prevent the famous “what if” from activating in your brain
+4. How to avoid activating the famous “what if” in your brain

 Giving up the desire for certainty and control is easier said than done.

-If you find yourself starting to slip into negativity or panic, connecting yourself to the present moment can stop the negative spiral and allow your rational brain to come back online.
+If you notice yourself starting to slide into negativity or panic, grounding yourself in the present moment can stop the negative spiral and allow your rational brain to come back online.

 The technique is simple but effective:

-• Focus on your breath and your body.
+- Focus on your breathing and your body.

-• If you lose focus, calmly bring your mind back to your body and breathe until you feel calmer.
+- If you become unfocused, calmly bring your mind back to your body and breathe until you feel calmer.

 5. Connect with others

-Evidence shows that many people with coronavirus, particularly young and apparently healthy people, do not have symptoms but can transmit the virus.
+Evidence shows that many people with coronavirus, particularly young and apparently healthy, have no symptoms but can transmit the virus.

 But this action carries its own risks.
 Humans are social animals and are designed for connection.

 Isolation and loneliness can exacerbate anxiety and depression, and even affect your physical health.
-And this is when it will be most useful for you to stay connected and seek support:
+And now is when it will be most useful for you to stay connected and seek support:

-• Make it a priority to stay in touch with friends and family.
-If you tend to withdraw when you're depressed or anxious, consider scheduling regular appointments via phone, chat, or Skype to counter that tendency.
+- Make it a priority to stay in touch with friends and family.
+If you tend to withdraw when you're depressed or anxious, consider scheduling regular phone, chat, or Skype appointments to counteract that tendency.

-• Social networks are a powerful tool, not only to connect with friends, family and acquaintances, but to feel connected in a broader sense with the communities, the country and the world.
+- Social media is a powerful tool, not only to connect with friends, family and acquaintances, but to feel connected in a broader sense with communities, the country and the world.
 That will remind you that you are not alone.

-But be mindful of how they make you feel, and don't hesitate to mute keywords or people that are exacerbating your anxiety.
+But be aware of how they make you feel and don't hesitate to mute keywords or people that are exacerbating your anxiety.

-Log out if they make you feel worse; your peace of mind is the most important thing.
+Sign out if they make you feel worse; Your peace of mind is the most important thing.

 6. Don't let the coronavirus dominate your conversations

-It's important to take a break from stressful thoughts about the pandemic to enjoy each other's company: laugh, share stories, and focus on other things going on in your life.
+It's important to take a break from stressful thoughts about the pandemic to enjoy the company of others: laughing, sharing stories, and focusing on other things going on in your life.

 But be careful who you choose as your sounding board.
 See that emotions can be highly contagious.